 •3 or 4 tbsp hot coffee/espresso

-03aCakeBatterbfLOFirst things first, fergettabout cooking spray or plain old greasing and flouring your cake pan(s) – you want cake that’ll come out easily and cleanly, even if you’re using a fancy, schmancy bundt pan.
+First things first, fergettabout cooking spray or plain old greasing and flouring your cake pan(s) – you want cake that’ll come out easily and cleanly, even if you’re using a fancy, schmancy bundt pan.
 Good thing the perfect solution is so quick and simple:

 Mix one tablespoon each of shortening (Crisco, butter, what have you), cooking oil, and flour together in a small bowl with a fork.
-Use a brush to apply this mixture to 05CakeCoolingRackbfLOyour cake pan(s) of choice.
+Use a brush to apply this mixture to your cake pan(s) of choice.
 Your baked cake(s) will pop out of their pan(s) with no muss, little fuss, and none of those white blotches from when you just apply butter and flour to a cake pan(s).

 On to the cake!